bleachchyxo/WM/InstallerGuide.md

 go back to your `/home/user` directory and search for a `.xinitrc` file.
 In case it don't exits:

     $ echo "exec dwm" >> ~/.xinitrc

+And you are supposed to be able to run `startx` command in order to start your dwm enviroment but in my case I get an error

+    xauth: timeout in locking authority file /home/user/.Xauthority

+But basically all you have to do is remove all the `.Xauthority` files by running this command:

+    $ rm -fr .Xauthority-*